 From cleaning supplies to gasoline, people often have potentially volatile materials in their homes without realizing the risk.
 Improperly storing these materials may allow their vapors to escape into the air and reach flash-point temperatures or come in contact with open flames.
 Improperly stored household chemicals may also react with the oxygen in the air, which may result in spontaneous combustion fires.

 Liability for Fire Injuries and Wrongful Deaths

-Should they choose to take legal action, those who suffer harm as a result of residential fires may seek compensatory damages for their economic losses, including their to-date and anticipated future medical expenses, lost wages, and lost earning capacity.
+Should they choose to take legal action, victims can hold liable parties accountable for their negligence. those who suffer harm as a result of residential fires may seek compensatory damages for their economic losses, including their to-date and anticipated future medical expenses, lost wages, and lost earning capacity.
 Fire injury victims may also seek damages for their non-economic losses, such as the physical and emotional pain caused by the fire and their resulting injuries.
 In addition to these damages on behalf of the decedent, families of those who suffer wrongful deaths in residential fires may also seek compensation for the funeral expenses and the emotional distress of their losses.